insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 }
 ```

+As SGX simulation simulates SGX behavior by software, it copies EPC page data with **virtual address**.
+Hence `_EADD()` does not have detailed information about picking a physical EPC page.

+#### 2.2.
+How system software selects a EPC page in SGX hardware mode?

+SGX simulation code can't tell EPC page allocation in detail, as it is also a software, so it cannot use the physical address.

 To understand actual implementation, I first tried to understand *Intel SGX Programming Reference* deeply.
 There is a table explaining inputs for the instruction.

 *Table.
 Instruction Operand Encoding*